Pat-Lafon/Cobb_Artifact/README.md

 For running the data processing scripts, we assume a `python3` installation with the `tabulate`, `numpy` and `matplotlib` packages.
-We suggest `uv`,
-`uv venv && uv pip install numpy tabulate matplotlib && source .venv/bin/activate`
+We suggest using `uv` in `uv venv && uv pip install numpy tabulate matplotlib && source .venv/bin/activate`

 #### To install the artifact from GitHub:
 - clone with the `--recursive flag`